Kittens make wonderful companions and a new kitten is a source of pleasure and joy. Here are a few tips to help you care for your kitten.

 Control of Fleas

-Kittens that have long hair or thick coats should begin being groomed as early as six to eight weeks of age.
+Kittens that have long hair or thick coats should be familiarised with grooming as early as six to eight weeks of age.
 Long haired cats often need to be brushed daily.

 Brushing kittens before you feed them will make them look forward to grooming sessions.
 It’s best to place the kitten on a chair or table and then brush from the top of the head to the tip of the tail, not forgetting the chest and face.
 Be gentle and don’t pull at knots or the kitten will learn to dislike grooming.

-Long haired cats can develop hair balls if they ingest a lot of hair during their daily grooming.
-Please ask us about how to prevent hair balls in your pet if you have a long haired cat.
+Long-haired cats can develop hair balls if they ingest a lot of hair during their daily grooming.
+Please ask us how to prevent hair balls if you have a long-haired cat.

 Provide your kitten with a scratching post to allow scratching which is a natural behaviour for them.
-Nail clipping for your kitten is a quick and easy task that is often forgotten.
-When ignored, ingrown nails can occur which is extremely painful for your pet.
-Old cats and dogs that don’t wear down their nails by walking on hard surfaces appear to be most susceptible to overgrown nails.
+Nail clipping for your kitten is a quick and easy task.
+It is important to prevent ingrown nails which are extremely painful for your pet.
+Old cats that don’t wear down their nails because of reduced scratching behaviour appear to be most susceptible to overgrown nails.

-State legislation requires your kitten to be microchipped before registration.
-A microchip is a permanent invisible identification that is achieved by just one small injection.
-In addition to this your kitten should always have some form of identification such as a collar and name tag with your details.
+Legislation requires that your kitten be microchipped before it is three months old.
+A microchip is a permanent identifier that is implanted with just one small injection.
+In addition to his microchip, your kitten should always wear some form of identification such as a collar and name tag with your details.

-Stonnington city council requires cats over three months of age to be registered.
+Stonnington council requires cats over three months of age to be registered.
 Registering before 6 months of age may entitle you to up to a year of free registration.
 It is cheaper to register desexed pets.
-In this area you can contact the Animal control officer of Stonnington Council on 82901333 for more information.
-All pets must now be microchipped to be registered.
+Contact the Animal control officer of Stonnington Council on 82901333 for more information.
+All pets must be microchipped to be registered.

 We recommend that cats be desexed at approximately six months of age.
 Female cats are spayed, which is the surgical removal of the ovaries and uterus (ovariohysterectomy).
-Male cats are neutered which is the surgical removal of both testicles (castration).
-These operations are done under a full general anaesthetic.
+Male cats are castrated, which is the surgical removal of both testicles.
+These operations are done under a general anaesthetic.

 The Reasons we Recommend Desexing